Divergic/Divergic.Logging.Sentry/README.md

 # Supporting Autofac

 The Divergic.Logging.Sentry.Autofac package contains a module to assist with setting up Sentry in an Autofac container.
-The requirement is that the application bootstrapping has already been able to create a ```ISentryConfig``` class and registered it in Autofac.
+The requirement is that the application bootstrapping has already been able to create an ```ISentryConfig``` class and registered it in Autofac.
 The Autofac module registers a new RavenClient instance using that configuration.

 Here is an example for ASP.Net core.